BlushyTears/SteamWand/README.md

 int32_t* hps = active.get_array<int32_t>();
 ```

-This is useful when you want world-level composition instead of a single global simulation space.
+This is useful when you want to compose larger worlds with each other.

 ---